 Tummy Tuck – Abdominoplasty

-Abdominoplasty, often called a “tummy tuck,” is a popular procedure used to flatten and shape the abdomen by removing excess fat and skin and tightening muscles.
-Dr. Hutchinson has been performing tummy tucks designed to address each patient’s concerns and using the shortest scar possible.
+Abdominoplasty, also called a “tummy tuck,” is a popular procedure used to flatten and shape the abdomen by removing excess belly fat and skin and tightening abdominal muscles.
+Dr. Hutchinson performs tummy tucks using different techniques designed to address each patient’s concerns and using the shortest scar possible.
 The vast majority of patients are delighted with the look of their new tight and flat stomachs after surgery under Dr. Hutchinson’s exceptional care.

-Dr. Hutchinson take the time during every pre-operative consultation to learn what patients want to achieve from a tummy tuck both for their bodies and for their self-confidence.
-By listening to what patients have to say and closely examining them rather than performing a one-size-fits-all procedure on every person, she provides patients with a completely customized treatment that takes into account their specific goals and is designed to achieve the best and most natural results.
+Dr. Hutchinson takes the time during every pre-operative consultation to learn what patients want to achieve from a tummy tuck to improve both the appearance of their bodies and their self-esteem.
+By listening to their wishes and closely examining them rather than performing a one-size-fits-all procedure on everyone, she provides patients with a completely customized treatment that takes into account their specific goals and is designed to achieve the best and most natural results.

 Candidates For Abdominoplasty

-The best candidates for a tummy tuck are in good physical condition with pockets of fat or loose skin that haven’t responded well to traditional diet and exercise.
+The best candidates for a tummy tuck are in good physical condition with loose abdominal skin and pockets of fat that haven’t responded to traditional diet and exercise.
 This procedure can also benefit patients whose abdominal skin has lost some of its elasticity, shows stretch marks, and sags.

-In order to perform a full abdominoplasty procedure, Dr. Hutchinson will make two incisions: one from hipbone to hipbone close to the pubic area, and another around the navel.
+In order to perform a full abdominoplasty procedure, Dr. Hutchinson will make two incisions: one in the lower abdomen close to the pubic area, and another around the navel.
 She will separate the skin from the abdominal muscles, which are then pulled together and stitched into place for a firmer abdomen and narrower waist.
 The skin flap is then stretched down and over the newly tightened muscles, excess skin is removed, and the navel is reattached in a natural position.
 Finally, Dr. Hutchinson will close the incisions and apply sterile surgical dressings over the sutured areas.
 Mini abdominoplasty procedures may be performed without the need for an incision around the umbilicus.
 This procedure results in a shorter suprapubic scar and is designed for younger patients with less excess skin.

 Recovery from Abdominoplasty

-After surgery, compression garments are worn and a temporary tube may be inserted under the skin to drain excess fluid from the surgical site.
+After tummy tuck surgery, an abdominal compression garment is worn and small flexible tubing may be inserted under the skin to drain excess fluid from the surgical site.
 Recovery time ranges depending on each individual patient and specific procedure, with most patients returning to normal activities after 2 weeks.
-You should limit strenuous activities for at least six weeks, and may need to take off from work for up to a month.
+You should limit strenuous activities for 2 weeks, and most patients need to take off from work for a few days.
 Dr. Hutchinson will give you specific instructions for your individual recovery.
-Following these instructions can help speed up your recovery and reduce the risk of any post-surgery complications.
+Following these instructions can help speed up your recovery and reduce the risk of any postoperative complications.